 Ease off the jokes

 It’s important to take care of the tone of voice when writing articles.
 Make sure that there aren’t any phrases that might offend people during the pandemic.
-Phrases such as ‘going viral’ should be avoided in your content because these are very inappropriate during a pandemic and you could be perceived as being insensitive or insincere.
+Avoid phrases such as ‘going viral’ in your content.
+These are very inappropriate during a pandemic and you could be perceived as being insensitive or insincere.
 Stick to a positive (but avoid toxic positivity) tone while still recognizing the severity of the situation.

 Tweak your CTAs

 Avoid using high-pressure marketing language.
-Consider the fact that the vast majority of people are under a lot of stress due to the global pandemic and the economic effects of mass lay-offs.
+Consider the fact that the vast majority of people are under a lot of stress due to the global pandemic.
+Not to mention the economic effects of mass lay-offs.
 Using high-pressure marketing calls-to-action such as ‘Buy now before it’s too late!’ is also going to be perceived poorly.
 Instead, use CTAs like ‘Book now, pay later’ to help entice your audience.

 Be sure to share relevant information